 Credits and Further Information

-The description above is based in part on information from the Metropostcard.com website, which should be consulted for a more complete story.
+The description above is based in part on information from Metropostcard.com (via archive.org) which should be consulted for a more complete story.
 It should be noted that Detroit Photo and Detroit Publishing published their photographic archive in a variety of formats, of which postcards were only one.
 Many of the company’s photographic plates are now in the possession of the Library of Congress, which has made many of its Detroit Publishing images available online.
 Moreover, thanks to the generosity of collector Leonard Lauder, nearly 6,000 Detroit Photo postcards, including many Canadian examples, are available online through the website of the New York Public Library.
-Finally, the Newberry Library in Chicago has a useful guide to dating Detroit Photo and Detroit Publishing postcards.

 Listing the Cards

-The spreadsheet linked below represents a first effort to record Canadian cards by this important company.
-In the cases of the border towns of Niagara Falls and Sault Ste.
-Marie, it includes cards from both sides of the border, as it would be difficult (and rather counterproductive) to attempt to separate “American” views of Niagara Falls or the Soo shipping canals from “Canadian” views.
+The spreadsheet linked below, when first published in 2020, represented an initial and provisional effort to begin the process of recording the Canadian postcards produced by this important company.
+In the cases of border areas such as Niagara Falls and Sault Ste.
+Marie, it included (and continues to include) cards from both sides of the border, as it would be difficult (and rather counterproductive) to attempt to separate “American” views of Niagara Falls or the Soo shipping canals from “Canadian” views.

 Please do not reproduce this information without first obtaining the required permissions via the Toronto Postcard Club.